Images of Venice

 Click the link: Access to the complete “Index of Blog Posts”

 NEW.
 Venice – Calendar of Events 2025.
 With its plethora of festivals, exhibitions and public holidays, the historic city never ceases to amaze.
-Many are based on centuries old traditions, that still live on today.
-For the upcoming year of 2025, this useful “early” post gathers together Venice’s main event dates for 2025 (as published, late November 2024).
-The post will be updated, as some provisional dates are confirmed and more event information becomes available.
+This comprehensive guide has been further expanded to include contemporary annual initiatives, such as the Venice Design Week and the Venice Glass Week.
+Also included are several significant exhibitions, included as part of the 19th Architectural Biennale, The Cini Foundation and the Peggy Guggenheim collection (all with website links).
+For the upcoming year of 2025, this useful “early” post gathers together Venice’s main event dates for 2025 (as published, late Dec 2024).
+The post will be updated, as a few provisional dates remaining are confirmed and more event details becomes available.

 NEW.
 Santa Maria Assunta.
 Commonly known as I Gesuiti, it is a church in Cannaregio, Venice; just behind the Fondamenta Nuove vaporetto-A stop.
 The recently restored church is renowned worldwide among its aficionados, for the beauty of its white and green marble decorations.
 However, its significance extends beyond its religious importance; it serves as a guardian of Venetian art and culture.
 The church is home to masterpieces by renowned Venetian artists, among them Titian.